Perseverance (rover): Design

-The combination of larger instruments, new sampling and caching system, and modified wheels makes Perseverance heavier, weighing 1025 kg compared to Curiosity at 899 kg—a 14% increase.
+The combination of larger instruments, new sampling and caching system, and modified wheels makes Perseverance heavier, weighing 1025 kg compared to Curiosity at 899 kg, a 14% increase.

 The rover's multi-mission radioisotope thermoelectric generator (MMRTG) has a mass of 45 kg and uses 4.8 kg of plutonium-238 oxide as its power source.
 The radioactive decay of plutonium-238, which has a half-life of 87.7 years, gives off heat which is converted to electricity—approximately 110 watts at launch.
 This will decrease over time as its power source decays.
 The MMRTG charges two lithium-ion rechargeable batteries which power the rover's activities, and must be recharged periodically.
 Unlike solar panels, the MMRTG provides engineers with significant flexibility in operating the rover's instruments even at night, during dust storms, and through winter.

 The rover's computer uses the BAE Systems RAD750 radiation-hardened single board computer based on a ruggedized PowerPC G3 microprocessor (PowerPC 750).
 The computer contains 128 megabytes of volatile DRAM, and runs at 133 MHz.
 The flight software runs on the VxWorks operating system, is written in C and is able to access 4 gigabytes of NAND non-volatile memory on a separate card.
 Perseverance relies on three antennas for telemetry, all of which are relayed through craft currently in orbit around Mars.
 The primary UHF antenna can send data from the rover at a maximum rate of two megabits per second.
-Two slower X-band antennas provide communications redundancy.
+Having multiple antennas provides communications redundancy.